Self-supervised Learning for Clustering of Wireless Spectrum Activity: Architectures of the SSL and baseline systems

+\paragraph*{Alternative CNN} {We want to better understand the discriminative power of CNNs which should provide feature vectors in the embedding space that are correlated to the transmission shapes, and utilize clustering algorithm in the embedding space that will provide pseudo labels for CNN's parameters optimization, together resulting in iterative learning and grouping of the samples. }

-Compared to the original DeepCluster architecture, we propose the following adaptations: \begin{itemize} \item Motivated by the findings in \cite{o2018over}, rather than using VGG as a CNN deep learning architecture, we select ResNet architecture as it was shown to perform better in a supervised task of modulation classification.
-As we show later, with ResNet we achieve very similar performance as with VGG at significant complexity reduction by roughly 12 times less trainable parameters. \item From the ResNet family we use ResNet18 (18 showing the number of convolution layers in CNN) in its original form, but with input and output layers customized according to the shape of the images and the number of classes, i.e., a single input channel in the case of spectrogram images compared to a 3-channel input required for RGB images that ResNet18 was originally designed for. \item We also added PCA feature space reduction before clustering to adapt to the significantly lower amount of content in spectrograms compared to RGB images. \end{itemize}
+Motivated by the findings in \cite{o2018over}, we also select ResNet architecture as a possible feature extraction architecture that can replace VGG in the DeepCluster architecture depicted in Figure \ref{fig:ArchitectureDiagram} as it was shown to perform better in a supervised task of modulation classification.
+As we show later, with ResNet we achieve very similar performance as with VGG at significant complexity reduction of roughly 10 times less trainable parameters.
+From the ResNet family we use ResNet18 (18 showing the number of convolution layers in CNN) in its original form, but with input and output layers customized according to the shape of the images and the number of classes, i.e., a single input channel in the case of spectrogram images compared to a 3-channel input required for RGB images that ResNet18 was originally designed for.

+We also added PCA feature space reduction before clustering to adapt to the significantly lower amount of content in spectrograms compared to RGB images.

+\paragraph*{Transformers} {A more recent and very powerful architecture in natural language processing and machine vision is represented by transformers, therefore we also we also consider ViT in the SSL architecture, as it is proven \cite{caron2021emerging} to be powerful feature extraction module in the machine vision domain.}

+{ViT-based models are devised by simple replacement of the feature extraction and classification modules of the SSL architecture with transformer architecture, which includes projection head (classification module) itself.
+In such model, features from the ViT embedded space undergo the same process of PCA-transformation and L2 normalization before being clustered by the K-means.}

-Further in the paper, we refer to the VGG-based and ResNet-based self-supervised models as SSL-VGG-X and SSL-RN-X, respectively, with X representing the number of PCA components used for the model instance development.
+{Further in the paper, we used the following template notation AA-FE-X where AA refers to the architectural approach, and can have two values: SSL or B from baseline.
+FE stands for feature extractor and can have values VGG, RN from ResNet, ViT, AE, PCA while X represents the number of PCA components used for the model instance development.
+For example, we refer to the VGG-based and ResNet-based self-supervised models with 20 PCA components as SSL-VGG-20 and SSL-RN-20, respectively.}

 The pseudo-code corresponding to the workflow of the proposed self-supervised system is given in Algorithm \ref{alg:Algorithm}.
 For clarity and clear mapping, the blocks of the system in Figure \ref{fig:ArchitectureDiagram} are marked with the corresponding line numbers from the pseudo-code in Algorithm \ref{alg:Algorithm}.